Skip to content

 1. Storage account exists: Provisioned by provision.py (StorageV2, hierarchical namespace disabled)

-3. Diagnostic Settings configured: Data is flowing to the container
+3. Diagnostic Settings configured: Data is flowing to the containers

 4. Verify test environment: Confirm you are NOT in production (first time)